AidhshtSK/FearTheUnknown/README.md

 # FearTheUnknown
-Skript Interpretation of Analog Horror jumpscares that hurt the heart when triggering the effect.
+Skript Interpretation of Analog Horror jumpscares that hurts the heart when triggering the effect.
 Seizure warning.
 SOUND ON.

 # Final Product(see attempts below):